ZhenyaKh/coco-beholder/README.md

 * Add a new `cdg` entry to `pantheon/src/config.yml` file that keeps the list of all the schemes in the collection.
-The color, name, and marker can be any bacause CoCo-Beholder does not read them.
+The color, name, and marker can be any because CoCo-Beholder does not read them.

 ```yaml
   cdg: